BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 What Are Place Partnerships?

 Place Partnerships are a key initiative by Sport England to foster local change and encourage physical activity.
-These partnerships are part of the broader Uniting the Movement strategy, which focuses on addressing inactivity and the inequalities that contribute to it.
+These partnerships are part of the broader Uniting the Movement strategy.
+This strategy focuses on addressing inactivity and the inequalities that contribute to it.

 In 2017, Sport England launched 12 Local Delivery Pilots (LDPs) to collaborate with communities and organisations in areas of greatest need.
 This place-based approach aimed to tackle inactivity and related inequalities by identifying barriers and developing local solutions together.
 Listen to the 6-episode podcast series featuring 18 place partners sharing their experiences.